We’ve gone beyond the age when projects were just numbers in a spreadsheet.

 Where to take your visual project management efforts next?

-If I’ve managed to help you understand the benefit of visual project management methods, then choose one of these cloud-based project management tools from this list, that’s has a reporting feature, modern look, and best suited for your new workflow and bring your team on board.
-There are 3 main areas of interest to keep in sight:
+If I’ve managed to help you understand the benefit of visual project management methods, choose one of these cloud-based project management tools from this list that has a reporting feature, modern look, and is best suited for your new workflow and to bring your team on board.
+There are three main areas of interest to keep in sight:

 - How work on projects and tasks develops in time